Shikhar167/Internship-Project/Mphasis_Data_Science_Project/README.md

 # User Journey Analysis,Visualization and Predictions
-# Please refer Acad_Intern_report for complete details on the project
+# Please refer Mphasis_Internship for complete details on the project